beetbox-music/kivy_drum_sequencer/README.md

 - instruments/snare.wav
 - instruments/kick.wav

+## Limitations
+- At the moment, the app struggles to stay on tempo

 ## Future Enhancements
 - Add more instruments and sound samples.
+- Volume controls for each instrument.
 - Save and load beat patterns.
 - Implement advanced playback controls such as pause and rewind.